liqotech/liqo/docs/pages/User/Install/platforms/aks.md

 Azure has a built-in plugin that enable this feature, although it is not recommended for use in production, called [HTTP application routing](https://docs.microsoft.com/en-US/azure/aks/http-application-routing).

-To enable it on your cluster dashboard go in `Settings` > `Networking` and make sure that the _Enable HTTP application routing_ checkbox is enabled and click on the `Save` button.
+To enable it on your cluster dashboard, you should go in `Settings` > `Networking` and make sure that the _Enable HTTP application routing_ checkbox is enabled.
+Finally, you can persist the configuration by clicking on the `Save` button.

 ![](/images/install/aks/04.png)

-Azure will take some minutes to deploy required components and enable the required services.
+Azure will take some minutes to deploy the required components and enable the required services.

 When the operation is completed you will see a new [DNS zone](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Network%2FdnsZones) in the Azure Portal.